MrRaffo/twitbot/README.md

 example:5:25

-Will read from a file called 'example', tweet line 5 out of 25, then update the datafile so it will read from line 6 next tweet
+Will read from a file called 'example', tweet line 5 out of 25, then update the datafile so it will read from line 6 next tweet.
+It won't attempt to tweet past line 24 in this case.

 Provide your own text, use text.py to extract lines from a large body of text.